 Best tip for sales teams that are scaling?

 If you’re in the early stages of building out a sales team/org, don’t focus on the numbers.
-I know this can be sacrilegious, but revenue numbers, especially in the early going, can be misleading and an easy trap to fall into – it’s great to spend all day admiring revenue graphs when your sales org of 5 people is hitting 250% of goal.
+I know this can be sacrilegious, but revenue numbers, especially in the early going, can be misleading and an easy trap to fall into – it’s great to spend all day admiring revenue graphs when your sales org of 5 people is hitting 250% of the goal.
 Instead, you have to focus on making sure the people you have in place are selling the right way.
 Are they only going after low-hanging fruit and discarding perfectly good leads out of laziness or inability to properly work a (longer) sales cycle?
 Are they making promises the product can’t deliver on and suffering months down the line from chargebacks?
 Are they weak in their negotiation skills and giving concessions on rates, term length, and billing frequency?
+Either they should find ways to improve their style or you should provide the essential training.
+Consider different solutions to negotiation challenges and lack of motivation affecting your employees.
+If none of the training and support makes any improvement, maybe it is time to reconsider them.
 You have to remember that future employees will be surrounded by these people.
 They’re going to hear them on the phones all day and develop and mold their own sales styles off of the existing people you have in place.
 Prioritize building a strong core foundation where everyone’s sales philosophy and approach are aligned.
 Don’t forget the basics as well, like background checks.
 A company like Health Street can follow the Georgia background check laws, for example, and find any red flags regarding future employees.
 It’s important to hire staff that you can trust.

 Think about what type of culture you want your sales org to ultimately have.
 Do you want to have the type of org where it’s taboo to offer a discount or are you going to be all about doing whatever it takes to get someone across the line?
 Are you going to promote healthy competition and rivalry?
 Are you going to be the type of org that celebrates every small win or one that simply keeps on with the work and focuses on getting the job done?
 All of these things start early on with your first hires and are disseminated from them.